If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 - Total number of bugs identified with severity level 4 (cosmetic issues).

-- Indicates cosmetic-related issues that don’t affect testing and can be fixed in future releases.
+- Indicates aesthetic-related issues that don’t hamper testing and can be corrected in future releases.

 Bug Reporting

-In each testing project, standard procedures must be followed for online status reporting on a daily basis.
+In every testing project, standard procedures must be adhered to for online status reporting on a daily basis.
 Whenever a bug or issue is reported in the bug tracking system, an email notification should be sent to the relevant authorities, enabling them to plan and take appropriate action in a timely manner.

-If you want to learn more about bug reporting, check out these helpful articles:
+If you’re interested in learning more about bug reporting, consider these useful articles:

 => Sample bug reports for web and product applications